csningli/MultiAgent/README.md

 ## Follow The Examples
-You can explore more details of the usage by following the examples (i.e. in "examples/").
+You can explore more details of the usage by looking into the tests (in "tests/") or following the examples (in "examples/").